 - “The voice of one crying in the wilderness: prepare the way of the Lord; make His paths straight.”3quotation/allusion to Isaiah 40:3

 - John appeared; the man who baptizes in the wilderness and proclaims a baptism of repentance4“repentance” this Greek word it doesn’t speak of remorse or guilt for wrong actions.
 Rather, it literally means to “think differently after” or to “reconsider”, with an assumed change in behavior.
 To both the Hebrews and 1st century Greeks/Romans, a change in mind was synonymous with a change in behavior; you couldn’t have the first without the second. for forgiveness of sins.

 - And the whole region of Judea was going out to him, and the inhabitants of Jerusalem, and all were being baptized by him in the Jordan River, confessing their sins.

-- And he was proclaiming, saying: “He who is coming is mightier than I; He who I’m not worthy of stooping down to untie the strap of His sandal.
+- And he was proclaiming, saying: “He who is coming after me is mightier than I; He who I’m not worthy of stooping down to untie the strap of His sandals.

 - “I baptized you in water; but He will baptize you in the Holy Spirit.”

 Jesus is baptized, tempted, and calls disciples